agopenw/MoodTracker/README.md

 How to use / modify these files?
 1. Clone or download since GitHub.
-2. Open Android Studio/Eclipse
+2. Open Android Studio/Eclipse.
-3. File > Open > Select the project > Press OK
+3. File > Open > Select the project > Press OK.
 4. It's done!